augustinsangam/crazyflie-project/communication/protocols.md

 In the following sections, we will describe all type of communication with some examples.

 ## Type : `robot_update`

-This message is send to the dashboard by the server.

 ```json
 // Interface